Ismaelmurekezi/git-practice/README.md

 # git-practice

-this is practice about git
+this is practice about git , on how to handle conflict